kibertoad/toad-cache/README.md

       emptyHits: 0, // out of all hits, how many were null, undefined or ''?
       falsyHits: 0, // out of all hits, how many were falsy?
-      misses: 1, // how many times element was not in cache or expired during get },
+      misses: 1, // how many times element was not in cache or expired during get
+      invalidateOne: 1, // how many times element was invalidated individually
+      invalidateAll: 2, // how many times entire cache was invalidated
+    },
   },
 }